Presentations/popcorn-js/docs/parsers/parserXML.md

 ## Use Case ##

-* Parse a json file of popcorn data
+* Parse a XML file of popcorn data

 ## Example ##

-* Parses a popcorn json file ( this examples is assuming your json file is called data.json ) and that you are using data-timeline-sources
+* Parses a popcorn XML file ( this examples is assuming your XML file is called data.xml ) and that you are using data-timeline-sources

 ```<html>
   <head>
     <script src="popcorn-complete.js"></script>
   </head>
   <body>
-    <video id="video" data-timeline-sources="data/data.json"
+    <video id="video" data-timeline-sources="data/data.xml"

       controls
       width= '250px'